mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 ![ubuntu](/img/wifi/ubuntu4.png){: .center-block :}

 #### 2.3 Installing Kali Linux on VMware
 There are two ways to use Kali Linux.
-You can download the Kali Linux image file and install like Ubuntu.
-Or just download the image specifically for the VMware.
+You can download the Kali Linux image file and install it similar to Ubuntu installation.
+Or you can download the image made specifically for the VMware Virtual Machine.
 The 2nd option is easy and good enough for our purpose.

 Go to Kali Linux [download page](https://www.kali.org/downloads/) and find "*Download Kali Virtual Machines*" and click on the big red button: